Welcome to today's edition of the Rush 24-7 podcast.

 And then I lived in Pittsburgh and the Braves had come to town.

-I'd go watch Pirates and Braves when Aaron was playing, and then Henry Aaron yesterday comes out and says, well, the only difference that KKK of then and today is that they're wearing starched white shirts and suit ties and so forth.
+And then Henry Aaron yesterday comes on and says, well, the only difference to KKK of then and today is that they're wearing starched white shirts and suit ties and so forth.

 That sends a message to all kinds of people who, like me, respected and idolized Hank Aaron.

-So now you have the attorney general.
+So now you have the Attorney General.

-Oh, yeah, big racism yesterday.
+Oh, yeah, there's big racism yesterday.

 And Obama resides to it, falls to it all the time.